-In the 2018/19 season, Josh Lovell will continue his tenure with The Patrick G. and Shirley W. Ryan Opera Center, performing Odoardo in Ariodante, Le Doyen de la Faculté in Cendrillon, and a Trojan in Idomeneo.
-He will cover the roles of Arbace in Idomeneo, the Young Servant in Elektra, and Lurcanio in Ariodante.
-On the Chicago concert stage, Josh Lovell will debut with Music of the Baroque, performing Bach’s Coffee Cantata, conducted by Jane Glover, as well as Handel’s Messiah with The International Music Foundation and Apollo Chorus.
-He will also debut the Evangelist in Bach’s St. Matthew Passion with the Victoria Philharmonic in Canada, and sing select Bach cantatas as well as the Magnificat with Baroque ensemble I Musici de Montréal.
+In the 2018/19 season, Josh Lovell completed his tenure with The Patrick G. and Shirley W. Ryan Opera Center, performing Odoardo in Ariodante, Le Doyen de la Faculté in Cendrillon, and a Trojan in Idomeneo.
+He covered the roles of Arbace in Idomeneo, the Young Servant in Elektra, and Lurcanio in Ariodante.
+On the Chicago concert stage, he debuted with Music of the Baroque, performing Bach’s Coffee Cantata, conducted by Jane Glover, as well as Handel’s Messiah with The International Music Foundation and Apollo Chorus.
+He also debuted the Evangelist in Bach’s St. Matthew Passion with the Victoria Philharmonic Choir in Canada, select Bach cantatas as well as the Magnificat with Baroque ensemble I Musici de Montréal and a program of arias with the Kansas City Chamber Orchestra.

 As part of the 2017/18 season at the Lyric Opera of Chicago, Josh Lovell made his main stage debut as The Emperor Altoum in Turandot.
 Other assignments included covers of the title role in Orphée et Eurydice, as well as Bruno and Arturo in I Puritani.
 He sang opposite Susan Graham and Nathan Gunn as part of the Jazz Trio in Bernstein’s Trouble in Tahiti, in the “Celebrating 100 Years of Bernstein” concert at Lyric Opera of Chicago.
 With Lyric Unlimited, Mr. Lovell covered the role of Timothy Laughlin in Gregory Spears’ Fellow Travelers.
 In the summer of 2018, Josh Lovell debuted Count Almaviva in Il barbiere di Siviglia with the Aspen Music Festival and School and Don Ottavio in Don Giovanni with the New Generation Festival, performed in the Gardens of the Palazzo Corsini al Prato in Florence, Italy.
 He was also a participant in the The Britten–Pears Young Artist Programme in the UK.